xintao0202/Deep-Learning-Sequence-Models/README.md

  - Machine translation can be considered as a "conditional language model", the condition is a input sentence to be translated.
  - The job of green portion (encoder) is to find an encoding of the input sentence (some representation of the input rather than all zeros in language model).
 The decoder network's job is to generate the corresponding translation.
  - The purple (decoder network) looks identical to the language model that predict the probability of the input sentence.

+3.2 Beam search
+ - Beam search will run more slowly
+ - Beam search will use up more memory
+ - Beam search will generally find better solution (i.e. do a better job maximizing P(y|x))
+ - If we carry out beam search without using sentence normalization, the algorithm will tend to output overly short translations.